 5.2 Project expenditure is authorised according to the project budget by the lead consultant and appropriate financial delegate.

-5.3 Financial Services provides regular and timely project activity reports to lead consultant and Faculty/School Administrator.
+5.3 Financial Services provides regular and timely project activity reports to lead consultant and School Administrator.

 5.4 Financial Services monitors project management, ensuring lead consultants receive timely reminders about project reporting, managing any contract variations, and maintaining the project file and contract system.